bpsneta/Virtual-Reality-Keyboard/README.md

-# Virtual-Reality-Keyboard
+# Augmented-Reality-Keyboard
 My Final Year Project

 A simple virtual keyboard created using OpenCV and Python which has 26 alphabets and a space bar.